Blog

 • Data Loss Prevention (DLP) tools like Metomic can help healthcare organisations secure sensitive data by automating data discovery, enforcing access control policies, and ensuring compliance with healthcare regulations like HIPAA and GDPR.

-In this article, we’ll take a look at what types of data need to be protected, and tell you how to protect and secure healthcare data using modern DLP software.
+In this article, we’ll take a look at what types of healthcare data need to be protected, and tell you how to protect and secure healthcare data using modern DLP monitoring techniques and software.

 What is DLP?